OAFE: your #1 source for toy reviews

 In any case, the line continues its growth.
 Sarah Connor isn't a demon, won't cut you up for stew, and has never come back from the dead.
 She's just a human woman with a vision of the future that no one believes.
 She's trained and prepared for what she knows is coming, and made sure John can one day become the leader he must be.

-'cause Band-Aid's stuck on me Sarah comes to us from the second half of the movie, after her escape from the institution.
-If you want to get really specific, it's from about the time she shows up at Dyson's house looking for blood.
-She's sporting all the gear she picked up in the desert and has, in an attention to detail that most companies can only dream of, a bandage over the cut on her shoulder.
-That bandage was only seen for about three seconds' of film, but McToys got it in there.
+Sarah comes to us from the second half of the movie, after her escape from Pescadero State Hospital.
+If you want to get really specific, it's from about the time she shows up at Miles Dyson's house looking for blood.
+She's sporting all the gear she picked up from Enrique in the desert and has, in an attention to detail that most companies can only dream of, a bandage over the cut on her shoulder.
+That bandage was only seen for about three seconds in the film film, but McToys got it in there.

-The articulation on this figure is great for a Movie Maniac: neck, shoulders, biceps, wrists, waist, thighs, and ankles.
-That's 12 points of articulation, some of which are actually useful!
+The articulation on this figure is great for a Movie Maniac: she moves at the neck, shoulders, biceps, wrists, waist, thighs, and ankles.
+They're all swivel joints, nothing fancy, but that's still 12 points of articulation, some of which are actually useful!
 She's got interchangeable right arms (one bent, one straight) and left hands (fist and opened).
-Since the right arm can be removed, you can take her vest off as well.
+Since the right arm can be removed, that's how you get the vest off.

-Linda Hamilton Unfortunately, there are a few variants of this figure with different heads.
-There's a version with the scraggly hair seen at the Cyberdyne labs, and a version with her hair pulled back in a ponytail.
-Having seen both, I heartily recommend the ponytail - it just looks better.
-However, there's even a variant of that: the one you see here, as well as one wearing a dark cap.
-Again, I recommend the one without the hat - she didn't wear it for very long.
+Unfortunately, there are a few variants of this figure with different heads.
+There's a version with the scraggly hair seen at the Cyberdyne labs and the steel mill, and a version with her hair pulled back in a ponytail.
+Having seen both, we heartily recommend the ponytail - it just looks better.
+However, there's even a variant of that!
+The one you see here in this review, as well as one wearing a dark cap.
+Again, we recommend the one without the hat - she didn't wear it for very long.

 For those who have a very narrow definition of what they think this line is supposed to be, Sarah won't be the figure for them.
 However, for fans of the film and those that know a name is just a name, she's a great find.
 Well-designed, surprisingly articulated, and packing heat, Sarah Connor is maniacal to the core!